GribStream

 }

 Then start Gemini CLI and run /mcp to confirm the connector is available.
+If your CLI build does not complete OAuth for remote MCP servers, use the skill file or OpenAPI fallback with GRIBSTREAM_API_TOKEN.

 What the MCP provides